 Just like the Sailors, Marines, Airmen and Soldiers of today, the last steel-hulled cruiser played her part in leaving no warrior behind and giving solemn passage home for those who made the ultimate sacrifice in protecting their country.

-The first – and last – of her class cruiser, she was selected to carry the Unknown Soldier.
 Her history was remarkable, most notably as Commodore George Dewey’s flagship during America’s rise to naval dominance in the Spanish-American War of 1898.
 It was from her bridge that Dewey delivered his famous order during the Battle of Manila Bay: “You may fire when you are ready, Gridley.”

 Following a solemn ceremony with both French and American troops, the casket was placed on Olympia’s flower-decked stern.
 With flags at half-mast, her wood polished and brass rails gleaming, the ship sailed out of the harbor of La Havre, France, Oct.
 25, 1921, under the salute of 17 guns from a French destroyer.
 Olympia answered in kind, the last time her guns would blaze.
 For the next 15 days, the cruiser traveled the Atlantic before pulling into the Washington Navy Yard on this date 92 years ago.